-I got to the ramp around 6am, unloaded the yak and all my gear and headed upstream from the boat ramp.
+I got to the ramp around 6am, unloaded the kayyak and all my gear and headed upstream from the boat ramp.
 The tide was extremely low, probably the lowest I have seen it, so I had a few flicks along the muddy bank across from the ramp hoping to snag a few flathead with no luck.
 I decided to spend the session fishing soft plastics which I haven’t done for quite some time – i’ve been on the hard bodies for a few years now.
 The plastic of choice was a ZMAN motor oil 3″ grub rigged to my 2000 Shimano ci4 spinning reel.
 As i headed up stream against the current, I regularly threw random casts into the channel in the hope of getting a hit by a random fish – we have previously had success with all sorts of fish in the Brekky Creek including cod, jacks, grunter and trevally, so it’s always worth a shot putting as many casts in throughout the waterway.
 As I do not have a fish finder in the kayak, I fish purely on visuals and working my lures across as much water as possible.

 My main aim was to get upstream to the muddy flats and target flathead, but along the way there are several bridges offering good structure to try your luck.
 I skipped the first bridge and straight lined it for the second double rail bridge.
 Casting towards the concrete pillars I slowly worked the plastic off the bottom and it wasnt long before I had my first hookup – a heathy decent sized bream.
 It fought hard and at first I was hoping for something different, but after not fishing for quite some time, I was happy with just landing a fish full stop!